ReckTy/Steam-Quick-Switch/README.md

 - At the Home-tab, you simply press what ever account you want to log into.
 - At the Manage-tab, you add your login-details for your accounts to appear on the Home-tab.
 - The Hotkey-button acts like the [Alt + Q]-Hotkey, minimizing SQS.
-- At last, the Settings-tab, you can change all the settings for SQS and most importantly, set a password for accessing the Manage-tab.
+- At last, at the Settings-tab, you can change all the settings for SQS and most importantly, set a password for accessing the Manage-tab.

 ## Privacy